jtsw1990/webapp-jonathantansw/README.md

 # my-website
-This is an upgrade from the previous [portfolio](https://thelocalhost.netlify.app/), and will tie in nicely with other video projects.
+This is an upgrade from the previous portfolio (url no longer active), and will tie in nicely with other video projects.

 ## Documents
 [MVP board](https://trello.com/b/dz7IZgio/my-website)

 [Timeline Googlesheet](https://docs.google.com/spreadsheets/d/1vJ5wMNx1YcUgKz0vYcmP7RuJFyRvZwQSXub28TLHMjE/edit#gid=0)